 SCCi preserves are open with a permit.
-We have reduced the permitted maximum group size to 10.
 If you visit a preserve, ensure that you follow CDC and state and local guidelines to prevent the spread of infectious diseases and practice Leave No Trace principles.
-As this situation is ever changing, SCCi may open and close preserves as required.

-The SCCi protects 170+ caves on 31 preserves in 6 states.
-For over 25 years, SCCi has balanced conservation with recreational use.
+The SCCi protects 170+ caves on 35 preserves in 7 states.
+For 30 years, SCCi has balanced conservation with recreational use.
 Permits are required for all visitors on an SCCi preserve and there is no charge for a permit.
 To request a permit, visit http://permits.scci.org or click on the icon on the specific preserve below.

 SAME DAY PERMITS: Some preserves have same-day issued permits which can be received with no notice.
 These permits issue automatically when all releases have been signed.
 The system is optimized for mobile devices and permits can be easily obtained even from the parking lot of a preserve with cell phone coverage.
 All other permits require a minimum of 48 hours to review once all releases have been signed.